 We can also find another adoption story in the book of Esther.
 Esther herself was adopted by her cousin after her parents died.
 Esther then became a queen, and God fulfilled His purpose with her and brought deliverance to the people of Israel.
-Jesus Christ Himself was adopted by Mary’s husband, Joseph (Matthew 1:18).
+Jesus Christ Himself was adopted by Mary’s husband, Joseph (Matthew 1:18 Now the birth of Jesus Christ was on this wise: When as his mother Mary was espoused to Joseph, before they came together, she was found with child of the Holy Ghost.).
 Jesus Christ was conceived through the power of the Holy Spirit, and Joseph did not hesitate to take up Jesus Christ as his own precious child.
 The Bible is clear about adopting an orphan and considers it favorable.

 Adopted Sons and Daughters

 The truth is all Christians are adopted.
 If you confess with your mouth that Jesus is Lord and trust Him for your salvation, then you become an adopted son or daughter of God.
 You have now become a part of God’s family.
 Through adoption, we have become the heirs of God.
 In Romans 8:15, we read, “For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, “Abba!
 Father!”
 (ESV) And God did this by His own sovereign will and out of His love.
-In fact, God has predestined us for adoption to himself as sons through Jesus Christ, according to the purpose of His will (Ephesians 1:5).
+In fact, God has predestined us for adoption to himself as sons through Jesus Christ, according to the purpose of His will (Ephesians 1:5 Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will).
 As you notice, our adoption has a purpose, and He adopts those who believe in His Son Jesus into the Spiritual Family.
 We ought to give thanks and praise.